 - A. No member of the SUNY Adirondack or SUNY Plattsburgh community may retaliate against, intimidate, threaten, coerce, or otherwise discriminate against persons involved in a sexual misconduct investigation and/or disciplinary proceeding, including the reporting individual, the accused person, and/or any witnesses. - B. Both the reporting individual and the accused person have the right to choose whether to disclose or discuss the outcome of a conduct hearing.
 However, it should be noted that this does not allow students to unreasonably share private information in a manner intended to harm or embarrass another individual, or in a manner that would recklessly do so regardless of intention.
-Such sharing may be retaliation, which can result in separate charges under the Code of Conduct. - C. If you feel you have experienced retaliation related to an incident of sexual misconduct, please contact the SUNY Adirondack Title IX Coordinator, Lottie Jameson, 518-743-7741, jamesonl@sunyacc.edu, Scoville Hall Rm 326, or the SUNY Plattsburgh Interim Title IX Coordinator, Dr. Michelle Cromwell at (518) 564-3218, Title.IX@plattsburgh.edu.
+Such sharing may be retaliation, which can result in separate charges under the Code of Conduct.

+C. If you feel you have experienced retaliation related to an incident of sexual misconduct, please contact the SUNY Adirondack Title IX Coordinator, or the SUNY Plattsburgh Interim Title IX Coordinator, William Boerner at (518) 564-3281, Title.IX@plattsburgh.edu.